1984 Summer Olympics boycott: Czechoslovakia

 On May 30, 1984, an official with the Czechoslovak Olympic Committee informed an American government official that their decision to boycott "was a political decision made by political leaders and that their Olympic Committee had no option but to go along with the decision of the Soviet political establishment".

 Cuba

-David Israel, director of Peter Ueberroth's office at the LAOOC who accompanied Ueberroth on his unsuccessful trip to Cuba in June 1984 in an attempt at convincing President Fidel Castro to rescind his boycott decision, said the reason Castro's advisors gave for the boycott was that "in the 1960's, during the American embargo, when we stopped having diplomatic relations with the Americans, the only teams they could find to compete with were the Eastern Bloc teams, and out of a sense of loyalty and to show solidarity, he [Castro] was going to boycott."
+David Israel, director of Peter Ueberroth's office at the LAOOC who accompanied Ueberroth on his unsuccessful trip to Cuba in June 1984 in an attempt at convincing President Fidel Castro to rescind his boycott decision, said the reason Castro gave for the boycott was that "in the 1960s, during the American embargo, when we stopped having diplomatic relations with the Americans, the only teams they could find to compete with were the Eastern Bloc teams, and out of a sense of loyalty and to show solidarity, he [Castro] was going to boycott."